ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 - " ``output_dir`` is the destination directory."
 ---

-Exercise: Copy the user config to your working area
-Exercise: Make site specific configuration information(ie the changes needed to you config-user.yml file before you can run)

 ## The configuration file

 The ``config-user.yml`` configuration file contains all the global level information needed by ESMValTool to run.